melonproject-archive/documentation/chapters/exchanges.md

 This internal view function returns the address of the current fund's fund manager.
 &nbsp;

-`function safeAddToOwnedAssets(address _asset) internal`

-This internal function first ensures that the asset token of the address provided is either already a member of the fund's owned assets list or the current quantity of owned assets is less than the maximum quantity of owned assets as defined in the fund's Accounting contract.
-The function then call the Accounting contract's `addAssetToOwnedAssets()` function to add the asset token to the fund's list of owned assets.
-&nbsp;

 `function ensureNotInOpenMakeOrder(address _asset) internal view`

 This internal view function ensures that no open make order currently exists for the asset token address provided.